shubh-agrawal/tmuxinator/README.md

 Its better to make the following changes to `sudoers` file so as to increase the time limit and password versatility in any other terminal.

+To open sudoers file:
+Type `$ visudo` in a new terminal.

 ```
 Defaults        env_reset,timestamp_timeout=120
 Defaults        mail_badpass
 Defaults        secure_path="/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:$
 Defaults        !tty_tickets
 ```
+Since,tmux executes all the commands in the panes simultaneosly,it can give errors for the processes that must be executed sequentially.Under such case, use of command `sleep [time in seconds]` will be preferable as shown in controls window of the above config file.

+Moreover,a new session can also be executed separetely for planner and sensors modules of the above config file incase they have prerequsite commands like mentioned in controls module.

 ###For ease in navigation during the tmux session,